CONTACT|HELP

 Eu2P pharmacovigilance and pharmacoepidemiology academic expertise

-Basics for pharmacovigilance and pharmacoepidemiology Université Bordeaux Segalen
+Basics for pharmacovigilance and pharmacoepidemiology Université de Bordeaux

 Benefit assessment of medicines Fundació Institut Catalá de Farmacologia - Universitat Autonoma de Barcelona